 Departments have the primary responsibility to state, in writing, and in detail, the reasons for their recommendations.
 Recommendations on range elevation shall be based solely upon the contents of the faculty member’s PAF.
 The department is responsible for preparing a complete description and analysis of the factors significant in the departmental evaluation consistent with the criteria previously described.

 The probationary and tenured faculty of the department shall ELECT a department peer review committee (or a separate committee for each applicant) of tenured full-time faculty members.
-The department, if so desired, may function as an elected a committee of the whole; that is, the department peer review committee may consist of all eligible tenured full time faculty in the department.
+The department, if so desired, may function as an elected committee of the whole; that is, the department peer review committee may consist of all eligible probationary and tenured faculty in the department.
 In either event, the recommendations of the peer review committee(s) are the recommendations of the department.

 The meeting(s) of the peer review committee shall include confidential, careful and thorough deliberations leading to a vote.
 Each peer review committee’s independent recommendation shall be approved by a simple majority of the membership of that committee and shall be based solely on information and documentation in the PAF.